bgatellier/scodi/README.md

 Exemple scenario:
 - analyze <https://www.ipcc.ch/> using the _Google Lighthouse_ service.
-- receive the main metrics and advices on a `scodi` Slack channel when the analysis is over.
 - store the results in a _MySQL_ database.

 ## Manual, with NPM packages